jomon003/PlayMCP/README.md

 # PlayMCP Browser Automation Server

 A comprehensive MCP (Model Context Protocol) server for browser automation using Playwright.
-This server provides powerful tools for web scraping, testing, and automation.
+This server provides **21 powerful tools** for web scraping, testing, and automation.

 ## Features